rhysd/keybinds-rs/README.md

 ## Features

-The list of crate features can be found in [Cargo.toml](./Cargo.toml).
+The list of crate features can be found in `[features]` section of [Cargo.toml](./Cargo.toml).
 Please read the comments on each features which explains about it.

+## Minimal supported Rust version

+See `rust-version` field of [Cargo.toml](./Cargo.toml) for the minimal supported Rust version.
+Note that enabling optional features may require some higher Rust versions due to the optional dependencies introduced by them.

 ## License